Tight Bounds for The Price of Fairness: Proof of Claims -

 \section{Proof of Claims \ref{clm1}-\ref{clm10}}

-\begin{repeatclaim}[Claim \ref{clm1}] $c_i^*=1/L_i$ for $i=l+2, \dots, n$. \end{repeatclaim}
+\begin{repeatclaim}[Claim \ref{clm1}] $\overline{c}_i=1/L_i$ for $i=l+2, \dots, n$. \end{repeatclaim}

 \bpr Note first that $c_i,i=l+2, \dots, n$, solely appear in the first term of the denominator of the objective function \eqref{66a}.
-Therefore, to minimize \eqref{66a}, they should be assigned their maximum values within the feasible domain.
+Therefore, to minimize \eqref{66a}, these variables should be assigned their maximum values within the feasible domain.